jax-ml/jax/docs/201/profiling.md

 #### Manual capture

-Instead of capturing traces programmatically using `jax.profiler.trace`, you can instead start a profiling server in the script of interest by calling `jax.profiler.start_server(<port>)`.
+Instead of capturing traces programmatically using `jax.profiler.trace`, you can start a profiling server in the script of interest by calling `jax.profiler.start_server(<port>)`.
 If you only need the profiler server to be active for a portion of your script, you can shut it down by calling `jax.profiler.stop_server()`.

-Once the script is running and after the profiler server has started, we can manually capture and trace by running:
+Once the script is running and the profiler server has started, you can capture a trace manually by running:
 ```bash
 $ python -m jax.collect_profile <port> <duration_in_ms>
 ```

-By default, the resulting trace information is dumped into a temporary directory but this can be overridden by passing in `--log_dir=<directory of choice>`.
+By default, the resulting trace information is dumped into a temporary directory, but you can override this by passing `--log_dir=<directory of choice>`.
+Tracer levels can be passed as flags too, like `--host_tracer_level=2`, `--device_tracer_level=1`, and `--python_tracer_level=1` (the defaults);
+`--device_tracer_level=0` turns off device tracing.
-Also, by default, the program will prompt you to open a link to `ui.perfetto.dev`.
+Also by default, the program will prompt you to open a link to `ui.perfetto.dev`.
 When you open the link, the Perfetto UI will load the trace file and open a visualizer.
+To disable this, pass `--no_perfetto_link`.
-This feature is disabled by passing in `--no_perfetto_link` into the command.
-Alternatively, you can also point TensorBoard to the `log_dir` to analyze the trace (see the "XProf (TensorBoard profiling)" section above).
+Alternatively, you can point TensorBoard to the `log_dir` to analyze the trace (see the "XProf (TensorBoard profiling)" section above).

 ### Nsight